OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/csharp/README.md

 Others:

-- Other members in group chat can see the request details only.
+- Other members in group chat will only be able to see the request details.

 ![Other member Card](BotRequestApproval/Images/OtherMemberCard.png)